stefan-hoeck/idris2-async/README.md

 The answer to that depends on the backend we use.
 This example application is supposed to be run on one of Idris's Scheme backends, and can thus make use of more than one physical core.
-The core function for running an `Async` computation is `IO.Async.Fiber.runAsyncWith`, which takes an `ExecutionContext` as an implicit argument.
+The core function for running an `Async` computation is `IO.Async.Type.runAsyncWith`, which takes an `EventLoop e` as its first argument.

-An `ExecutaionContext`'s main functionality is to provide function `submit`, which allows us to enqueue an arbitrary `IO` action that will then be processed by the execution context.
-One implementation of this type is provided in module `IO.Async.ThreadPool`, which - just as the name implies - uses a fixed-size pool of operating system threads to process the enqueued `IO` actions.
+An `EventLoop`'s main functionality is to provide function `spawn`, which allows us to enqueue an arbitrary `PrimIO` action that will then be processed by the execution context.
+One implementation of this type is provided in module `IO.Async.Loop.Epoll`, which uses a fixed-size pool of operating system threads to process the enqueued `IO` actions.
 If the number of threads is greater than one, we get true parallelism when processing more than one fiber at a time.